A man ordered a beer for $6.76. The hotel charged him $67,689

 (CNN)Australian journalist Peter Lalor is something of a beer aficionado.
-He's written about brews for nearly 25 years, but he balks at paying more than $10 for a pint.
+He's written about brews for almost 25 years, but he balks at paying more than $10 for a pint.

 "I like nice beer and nice wine, but I don't pay silly prices," he told CNN in an email.

-Well, until he went for a drink at a hotel bar in Manchester, England.
-He expected to pay $6.76 for a beer.
+That might've been true until he went for a beer at a hotel bar in Manchester, England.
+He expected to pay $6.76.
 He was charged more than 10,000 times more than that.

 "See this beer?
 That is the most expensive beer in history," he tweeted with a photo of the budget-busting beverage.

-The ordeal started Sunday night, after he dropped off a friend at a Manchester train station and stopped in at the Malmaison Hotel nearby for a drink.
+The ordeal started Sunday night after he dropped off a friend at a train station and stopped at the Malmaison Hotel.
 He asked for something British.
 To his dismay, the bartender suggested a Heineken.
-So he settled for an IPA (though that ended up being Scottish).
+So he settled for an IPA (that ended up being Scottish).

 He wasn't wearing his glasses when the bartender passed him the check, he said, but he "just had a feeling she'd got [the price] wrong."
 So he asked her what he'd been charged, and she collapsed into giggles.